liamflann/p2/README.md

 GAMES

 This is a collection of games I am adding to one file (playgame.py).
 Right now, the only two that actually work are Guess and Dice, which, I will admit are not that fun.
-I hope to add the following games to this:

--Hangman (about 80% done)
--Snake
--Connect 4
+Hangman is also included.

 We'll see how it goes after that.